 Settlement.
-The Bonds will be delivered on September 28, 2011, in New York, New York, at DTC against payment of the purchase price therefor (less the amount of the Good Faith Deposit).
-The successful bidder must make payment of the purchase price of the Bonds by 10:00 a.m.
-(Boston time) on September 28, 2011 in immediately available funds in Boston.
+The Bonds will be delivered on December 28, 2011, in New York, New York, at DTC against payment of the purchase price therefor (less the amount of the Good Faith Deposit).
+The successful bidder must make payment of the purchase price of the Bonds, less the Good Faith Deposit, by 10:00 a.m.
+(Boston time) on December 28, 2011 in immediately available funds in Boston.